codacy/codacy-rubocop/docs/description/Style_MethodCallWithoutArgsParentheses.md

-This cop checks for unwanted parentheses in parameterless method calls.
+Checks for unwanted parentheses in parameterless method calls.

+This cop can be customized allowed methods with `AllowedMethods`.
+By default, there are no methods to allowed.

 # Examples